-Whether you’re a beginner or professional drummer, finding the best acoustic drum kit for your ability and individual playing style is key to your enjoyment, development and, hopefully, success.
+Whether you’re a beginner, improving or professional drummer, finding the very best acoustic drum kit for your ability and individual playing style is key to your enjoyment, development and, hopefully, success.

 As you then progress you'll need to decide whether your next drum set will be used for recording, gigging, or both, and go shopping with this - and a specific budget - in mind.

 Finally, if you make the grade and venture into pro drummer territory you should have a specific idea of the drum tone, shell sizes and kit configuration you are looking for.
 At this level you’ll have access to the best quality shells, road-worthy hardware and even custom options.

 Here, we’ve recommended the best acoustic drum sets for all styles and levels of player.
 Whether you’re just starting out, you play in a band or you’re a professional session drummer, these kits should help you get the job done.

 1. Ludwig Breakbeats

 A compact kit that’s one of the best drum sets for beginners

 Launch price (pictured model): $612/£459/€520 | Shell material: Poplar | Shell thickness: 7-ply | Configurations available: 16”x14” (with riser), 10”x7”, 13”x13", 14”x5” | Finishes: White Sparkle, Black Sparkle, Azure Blue Sparkle and Red Sparkle